sakeefh/sakeefh/readme.md

 ### Hello, I'm Sakeef 👋🏽

-I'm a fourth year Computer Science student based in Atlanta, Georgia and I'm passionate about crafting digital experiences.
+I'm a fourth year Computer Science student at the University of Georiga and dedicated to shaping unforgettable digital journeys!

 - Check out my [website](https:www.google.com) to learn more about me.